11 Tax Deductions Most Pharmacy Business Owners Should Tap Into

 - New tax benefits for 2018 – There are new tax rules for 2018.
 Some old favorites such as the manufacturing credit are gone and instead new benefits such as possibly expensing your inventory are now in play.
 This benefit alone is worth tens of thousands of saved tax dollars to most owners!
 It is vitally important you speak with a tax advisor that is schooled in how pharmacy owners can take maximum advantage of the new tax code.

-The window of opportunity for reducing your 2018 taxable income is about to slam shut.
-While most of your tax deductions are already set in stone, attending PDS 2019 allows you to reduce your taxable income while simultaneously learning the numerous ways the new tax code will benefit pharmacy owners.
+The window of opportunity for reducing your yearly taxable income is about to slam shut on December 31st.
+While most of your tax deductions are already set in stone, attending the PDS Super-Conference allows you to reduce your taxable income while simultaneously learning the numerous ways the new tax code will benefit pharmacy owners.